plblum/jivs/planning/Planning Jivs-DOM.md

 The installer asks a factory for the presentation object, then attaches it to the element.
 A user who does not use SimpleDom can call this function directly with their own role and presentation names. `jivs-simpledom` can subclass the installer so that it reads `data-jivs-role` and `data-jivs-presentation` before calling the same base mechanism.

-The same pattern applies to value installers.
+The same elementIdentifierTemplate applies to value installers.
 The public API should make the one-element installation call easy, while the separate installers remain available for users who need precise control.
 Factories and installer parameters resolve a concrete widget without requiring the base package to know the widget's name or markup.

 PLB: Correct